openstack/nova-specs/specs/ocata/approved/add-whitelist-for-server-list-filter-sort-parameters.rst

 * Few filters and sorts which aren't mapping to the REST API representaion will be ignored in all microversions.
 * The default behaviour of `all_tenants` changed.
 The new soft enforcement rule is instead of the hard enforcement rule.
-The API behavours is as below for a fresh install of Nova:
+The API behavior is as below for a fresh install of Nova:

   * For non-admin user, list servers with `all_tenants=True`, it will pass the